 You're shopping for wine at a wine store.
 You want a wine that's good but not too expensive.
-You ask a store employee for a recommendation.
-He says:
+The store employee makes this recommendation.

 This one is relatively inexpensive.